 Joanna is a seasoned litigator in corporate and commercial disputes, both domestic and international.
 She is also highly rated for her experience in international arbitration.
 She handles claims through a complete range of different dispute mechanisms.
 She has experience of ICC, LCIA and ad hoc arbitrations and has also litigated extensively in the English Commercial Court and in the Chancery Division.

 Joanna speaks regularly in the UK, in Europe and elsewhere on English law and particularly English insurance law.
-For ten years she taught Company Law at Cambridge University.
 She is a Fellow of the Chartered Institute of Arbitrators and a CEDR Accredited Mediator.
-She has higher rights of audience (Civil).
+She is also Chair of CEDR.
+Joanna has higher rights of audience (Civil).
+She supervises in Contract Law and also Company Law at Cambridge University.

 In 2013 she was appointed by the Law Society of England & Wales as their lead expert on an EU Expert Group examining whether differences in insurance law across the EU present obstacles to trade.